TUM-Dev/NavigaTUM/README.md

 <img alt="Screenshot of the search-page" src="./resources/website-screenshots/example-search_light.png#gh-light-mode-only" width="75%"/>
 <img alt="Screenshot of the search-page" src="./resources/website-screenshots/example-search_dark.png#gh-dark-mode-only" width="75%"/>

+## API Documentation and native clients

+We describe our API in an [OpenAPI 3.0](https://de.wikipedia.org/wiki/OpenAPI) compliant file.
+You can find it [here](./openapi.yaml).
+Using this Specification you can generate your own client to access the API in the language of your choice.
+To do this head over to the [Swagger Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/TUM-Dev/navigatum/main/openapi.yaml) or other similar [OpenAPI tools](https://openapi.tools/).

 ## Getting started

 NavigaTUM consists of three parts + deployment resources.